 3. Find a place to eat

-4. Maybe visit a beach (although I usually skip that in favor of more baseball)
+4. Maybe visit a beach (this actually isn’t like me, because I typically skip the beach for more baseball)

 I can give recommendations on where to eat.
 I tend to avoid the touristy places, and most places on the beach, since the food at these places isn’t as good.
 If you want a good view on the beach, go for a sunset after eating dinner at a place that has good food, rather than eating on the beach at a place with over-priced and lower quality food.